Unit title guidance

 What this means for you

-Show your vendor the recommended pre-contract disclosure statement (Form 18) and discuss how the information can be collected to complete it.
+Show your vendor the recommended pre-contract disclosure statement and pre-settlement disclosure templates and discuss how the information can be collected to complete it.
 Explain to your vendor that they must sign the pre-contract disclosure statement and that they should get legal advice if they are unclear about what this means.

 Was this information helpful?